DNAstack/ga4gh-search-adapter-presto/README.md

 One may alternatively set the token validation key directly by setting the environment variable `APP_AUTH_TOKENISSUERS_1_RSAPUBLICKEY` to the desired key, and omitting the `JWKSETURI` variable.

+#### `wallet-auth` (Wallet Authentication - DNAstack)

+The wallet-auth profile requires every inbound request to include a JWT, validated by the settings configured below.
+The configuration is described by the [AuthConfig](src/main/java/org/ga4gh/discovery/search/security/AuthConfig.java) class.
+This is the profile used if no profile is set.

+The wallet-auth profile also sets up JWT-based authentication, and is configured with the same environment variables as the above, but also enables evaluation of Wallet-based access policies at endpoints.

 #### `no-auth` (No Authentication)
 **DO NOT USE IN PRODUCTION**